safijari/blog/_posts/2017-04-03-How-I-Use-Docker.md

   -e QT_GRAPHICSSYSTEM=native \
 ```

 The second variable `QT_GRAPHICSSYSTEM` is necessary to set because of a weird bug I came across with QT windows and Docker.
 Since ROS GUIs are all QT based it's a good idea to set this!
-The `CONTAINER_NAME` variable
+Next, the `CONTAINER_NAME` variable:

 ```bash
   -e CONTAINER_NAME=ros-kinetic-dev \